 2. Peel and thinly slice the garlic cloves.
 Peel and finely chop the onion.
 Slice the cherry tomatoes in half.
 Pick the oregano leaves off their stalks.
 Remove the stones from the olives, if needed.

 3. Warm a large frying pan over a medium-high heat and pour in 1 tbsp olive oil.
 Rub the Barnsley chops with a good pinch of salt and pepper.
 When the pan is hot, add the chops.
 Fry for 4 mins on each side, till well browned and crisp.
 When the chops are cooked, transfer to a warm plate and allow to rest for 4-5 mins.

-4. Reduce the heat under the frying pan used to medium (no need to clean it).
+4. Reduce the heat under the frying pan to medium (no need to clean it).
 Slide the chopped onion and garlic into the pan and cook for 2 mins, stirring, till the garlic turns lightly golden.
 Add the halved tomatoes along with the prepared broad beans, the olives and 1 tbsp red wine vinegar.
-Warm through for a further 2-3 min, stirrings.
+Warm through for a further 2-3 min, stirring.
 Stir in the oregano leaves and taste the veg.
 Add more salt and pepper or vinegar, if needed.